IVF – In Vitro Fertilization

 Pre Treatment Investigations

-Before subjecting a couple to IVF procedure they are advised to undergo certain investigations to check the feasibility for the procedure.
+Before subjecting a couple to the IVF procedure they are advised to undergo certain investigations to check the feasibility for the procedure.

 Step 2: Long or Short protocol